noyzzz/phntm_bridge_docs/index.rst

 and customizable Web Interface for both desktop and mobile touchscreen devices.

-This Bridge is indended to be a modern replacement for RViz, in some cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development with ROS2 easier.
+This Bridge is indended to be a modern replacement for RViz, in some cases going beyong what is typically considered a ROS visualization tool, in order to make robotics development with ROS2 easier.

 Features
 ========